mirage/mirage-decks/slides/31c3/content.md

 > Never develop your own crypto library

-+ Someone has to do that (esp. with Heartbleed etc.)
++ Someone has to develop crypto libraries
 + Variety is better than monoculture
 + Read relevant literature
 + Don't invent your own cryptosystem!